Skip to content

 • 1997

-The RAQCC was reformed into the Wood Buffalo Environmental Association (WBEA) as a non-profit organization and assumed responsibility for air quality monitoring in the region.
-The regional Airshed was aligned with the boundaries for the RMWB.
+The organization adopted new bylaws and aligned its airshed with the boundaries of the RMWB, formally becoming the Wood Buffalo Environmental Association (WBEA).
 Capital costs were originally provided by Suncor Energy and Syncrude Canada Limited.
 Alberta Environment provided equipment on a long-term basis, as well as expertise and in-kind contributions.

 • 2005